-Israel claims to have destroyed Iranian targets in Syria strikes
+Israel claims to have destroyed dozens of Iranian military targets across Syria in one of its biggest air operations in recent decades.

 Thursday morning’s strikes came after Israel said Iranian Revolutionary Guards based in Syria launched 20 rockets at Israeli military positions on the occupied Golan Heights.
 All the projectiles were either intercepted or fell inside Syria and there were no Israeli casualties.